Agni133/Reflectify-Daily-reflection-Motivation-/README.md

 - **Anyone** trying to improve mental wellness or consistency in habits
 \
 Example Flow:
-> Wake up → Log in → Get a surprise quote → Reflect in a short journal entry + Mood emojis for tracking the mood user is feeling  → with a graph showing mood based on emoji and count →  Log out feeling lighter
+> Wake up → Log in → Get a surprise random anime quote → Reflect in a short journal entry + Mood emojis for tracking the mood user is feeling  → with a activity showing mood based on emoji and count → Log out feeling lighter

 ---
 ## Architecture Overview